chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_environment_edit.rst

 ..
 This is an included how-to.

+.. note:: You need update permissions on the environment to edit it.

 To edit an environment:

 #.
 Log on to the **Management Console** and select an organization to use if you are associated with multiple organizations.